New York Historical: Decline and revival

 The Historical Society's collection continued to grow throughout the 20th century, but renewed financial woes in the 1970s and 1980s forced the Historical Society to limit access to its collections to professional researchers.
 In the 1980s, under the leadership of Herbert S. Winokur, Jr., a private equity financier and Enron board member, the Society was forced to use endowment invasion to pay their annual operating costs and cover their salaries, to the point where by 1988, they had only enough money in their endowment to pay for another 18 months of operating expenses.

 Barbara Knowles Debs from Manhattanville College was named interim director of the Historical Society.
 In the same year hundreds of paintings, decorative art objects, and other artifacts, which were stored in a Manhattan warehouse, were found to be critically deteriorating.
 Many of the objects were on long-term loan to the museum.

 In 1995, grants from the city and state restored public access under the direction of Betsy Gotbaum.
-Since the late 1990s, the New-York Historical Society has invested significantly in facility and installation upgrades, and conducted fundraising.
+Since the late 1990s, the New York Historical has invested significantly in facility and installation upgrades, and conducted fundraising.
 It has increased its operating budget by 160 percent to enhance and expand its public programs, while maintaining a balanced budget from 1998 to the present.
 Recent renovations to the Historical Society include new galleries and exhibition spaces, the Henry Luce III Center for the Study of American Culture, a state-of-the-art library reading room, and a new facility to house and provide access to the letters and manuscripts of the Gilder Lehrman Institute of American History.
 In 2005, the Historical Society was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.